 - (3) Correction of failure to satisfy deferral percentage test.
-If the failure involves a violation of the deferral percentage test under § 408(k)(6)(A)(iii) applicable to a SARSEP, there are several methods to correct the failure, similar to the methods used in VCS and VCO.
+If the failure involves a violation of the deferral percentage test under § 408(k)(6)(A)(iii) applicable to a SARSEP, there are several methods to correct the failure.
 This failure may be corrected in one of the following ways: - (a) The Plan Sponsor may make contributions that are 100% vested to all eligible nonhighly compensated employees (to the extent permitted by § 415) necessary to raise the deferral percentage needed to pass the test.
 This amount may be calculated as either the same percentage of compensation or the same flat dollar amount (regardless of the terms of the SEP). - (b) The Plan Sponsor may effect distribution of excess contributions, adjusted for earnings through the date of correction, to highly compensated employees to correct the failure.
 The Plan Sponsor must also contribute to the SEP an amount equal to the total amount distributed.
-This amount must be allocated to (i) current employees who were nonhighly compensated employees in the year of the failure, (ii) current nonhighly compensated employees who were nonhighly compensated employees in the year of the failure, or (iii) employees (both current and former) who were nonhighly compensated employees in the year of the failure. - (4) Treatment of undercontributions to a SEP. (a) Make-up contributions; earnings.
-The Plan Sponsor should correct undercontributions to a SEP by contributing make-up amounts that are fully vested, adjusted for earnings credited from the date of the failure to the date of correction. - (b) Earnings adjustment methods. (i) The earnings rate generally is based on the investment results that would have applied to the corrective contribution if the failure had not occurred. - (ii) Insofar as SEP assets are held in IRAs, there is no earnings rate under the SEP as a whole.
-If the Plan Sponsor is unable to determine what the actual investment results would have been, a reasonable interest rate may be used. - .09 Confidentiality and disclosure.
-Because each correction program relates directly to the enforcement of the Code qualification requirements, the information received or generated by the Service under the program is subject to the confidentiality requirements of § 6103 and is not a written determination within the meaning of § 6110.
+This amount must be allocated to (i) current employees who were nonhighly compensated employees in the year of the failure, (ii) current nonhighly compensated employees who were nonhighly compensated employees in the year of the failure, or (iii) employees (both current and former) who were nonhighly compensated employees in the year of the failure. - (4) Treatment of undercontributions to a SEP or a SIMPLE IRA Plan. (a) Make-up contributions; earnings.
+The Plan Sponsor should correct undercontributions to a SEP or a SIMPLE IRA Plan by contributing make-up amounts that are fully vested, adjusted for earnings credited from the date of the failure to the date of correction. - (b) Earnings adjustment methods. (i) The earnings rate generally is based on the investment results that would have applied to the corrective contribution if the failure had not occurred. - (ii) Insofar as SEP and SIMPLE IRA Plan assets are held in IRAs, there is no earnings rate under the SEP or SIMPLE IRA Plan as a whole.
+If the Plan Sponsor is unable to determine what the actual investment results would have been, a reasonable interest rate may be used.